sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 The order in which the programs are considered is the order in which they started their execution.
 In case a program shall execute an effect instruction but the time for the event emission has not yet been met, its turn is skipped (so it does not pause all the other program executions).

-== Pattern, sequences, steps and some vocabulary
+== scene, sequences, steps and some vocabulary

 For the moment, we abstracted the exact way in which theTool scheduler handles steps.
-The idea is that there is an object that we call a _pattern_ which is an array of objects called _sequences_.
+The idea is that there is an object that we call a _scene_ which is an array of objects called _sequences_.
 Each of these sequences is itself an array of _steps_.
 A step is constituted of a theLanguage program (that we call the program _associated_ to this step) and a duration.

-The theTool scheduler executes all the sequences in the pattern in parallel.
+The theTool scheduler executes all the sequences in the scene in parallel.
-For executing a sequence it starts at the first step in the array.
+For executing a line it starts at the first step in the array.
 Each steps is occurring for a time corresponding to its duration.
-At the end of a step, the scheduler switches to the next step in the same sequence.
+At the end of a step, the scheduler switches to the next step in the same line.
-At the end of a sequence, the scheduler goes back to the start of this sequence.
+At the end of a line, the scheduler goes back to the start of this line.
 At the beginning of any step, the scheduler starts an execution of the corresponding theLanguage program.
 We call this execution an _instance_ of the program.

 == How variables are handled

 theLanguage programs can manipulate variables with control instructions and use them in effect instructions.
-These variables are of five kinds: environment variables, global variables, sequence variables, step variables and instance variables (@lst:variables).
+These variables are of five kinds: environment variables, global variables, line variables, step variables and instance variables (@lst:variables).

 #figure([